Meeting Action Items: How to Write Them (+ Best Practices)

 1 Visualize all your meeting tasks in one place

 Running multiple meetings with numerous action items can become very overwhelming if your tasks aren’t tracked in one place.
-A meeting management software like Fellow centralizes the entire meeting workflow into one functional hub so everything is in one place, so your meeting notes, transcripts, and tasks are up-to-date, and only one click away.
+An AI meeting assistant like Fellow centralizes the entire meeting workflow into one functional hub so everything is in one place, so your meeting notes, transcripts, and tasks are up-to-date, and only one click away.

 2 Organize your action items